 Counting nucleated cells from whole blood

-Nucleated blood cell concentration is a critical parameter in immunology research.
-The NucleoCounter® instruments are a rapid, cost-effective alternative to conventional hematology analyzers, using red blood cells lysis and dual-fluorescence nuclear staining to measure the nucleated cell count and viability in whole blood.
-The analysis itself only takes 50 seconds, and doesn’t require instrument warm-up or calibration.
-Thus the NucleoCounter® is the ideal instrument for research and bioprocessing laboratories with moderate sample processing needs.
+The analysis itself only takes 50 seconds and does not require instrument warm-up or calibration.
+Thus, the NucleoCounter® is the ideal instrument for research and bioprocessing laboratories with moderate sample processing needs.
 In contrast to hematology analyzers, the NucleoCounter® can be used more broadly for counting cultured cells, with unparalleled precision.

-Fast and convenient determination of cell count and viability
+Fast & convenient determination of cell count & viability

-Hematology analyzers are often used to count and characterize blood cells; however they can be complex and expensive to operate.
+Hematology analyzers are often used to count and characterize blood cells; however, they can be complex and expensive to operate.
 The NucleoCounter® instruments offer an easy and fast protocol to precisely determine viability and cell count directly from whole blood.
-Adding Solution 17 to a blood sample followed by a short incubation time lyses the erythrocytes allowing the diluted blood sample to be analyzed by the NucleoCounter® instruments using the Via1-Cassette™ or the NC-Slides™ (Figure 1).
-NucleoCounting is fast and inexpensive, and can be used for a broad range of counting applications, e.g. in adoptive immunotherapies and for counting bone marrow-derived mesenchymal stem cells.
+Adding Solution 17 to a blood sample followed by a short incubation time lyses the erythrocytes, allowing the NucleoCounter® instrument to analyze the blood sample using the Via2-Cassette™, NC-Slide A2™ or NC-Slide A8™.
+The NucleoCounter® can be used for a broad range of counting applications e.g. in adoptive immunotherapies and for counting bone marrow-derived mesenchymal stem cells.

-- Crippen TL, et al., Analysis of salmonid leukocytes purified by hypotonic lysis of erythrocytes.
-Journal of Aquatic Animal Health, 2001.
-13: p.
-234-245.
+- TL Crippen, LM Bootland, JAC Leong et al.: Analysis of salmonid leukocytes purified by hypotonic lysis of erythrocytes.
+Journal of Aquatic Animal Health.
+2001; 13: p.
+234-245